Ashfordcliff/alx-low_level_programming/0x10-variadic_functions/README.md

-One woman's constant is another woman's variable
+To be is a to be the value of a variable